-Apnea of prematurity (AOP) is a condition in which premature infants stop breathing for 15 to 20 seconds during sleep.
+Apnea of prematurity (AOP) is a condition in which premature infants stop breathing for more than 15 to 20 seconds during sleep.
 AOP usually goes away on its own as a baby matures.

 Babies who are born prematurely or who experience respiratory problems shortly after birth are at risk for bronchopulmonary dysplasia (BPD), sometimes called chronic lung disease.

 Cystic fibrosis (CF) is a genetic disorder that affects the lungs and digestive system Kids who have it can get lung infections often and have trouble breathing.